• Home

 Kite Flying by Grace Lin is a story that celebrates the Chinese tradition of kite making and kite flying.
 Follow a family as they shop for materials to build a kite and follow them through the kite-making process.

-January 15th: Martin Luther King Jr. Day
+January 15th: National Hat Day

 January 16th: Appreciate a Dragon Day

 In Long Goes to Dragon School by Helen H. Wu, we meet Long (Chinese word for dragon) who is off to dragon school.
 The professor announces that the dragons are there to discover their unique talents.
 And, their first lesson is using fire breath to cook.
 But, Long doesn’t breathe fire but rather water.
-Can he use his unique talent to cook food?
-Don’t miss sliding off the book jacket of the book to reveal a poster.
-I love a book with a bonus!
+Can he use his unique talent to cook food?⁣ Don’t miss sliding off the book jacket of the book to reveal a poster.
+I love a book with a bonus!⁣

 January 17th: Kid Inventors’ Day